 - Believes in contributing to society

 - Values time with family and close friends

-Psychographic information is a sophisticated, intuitive and often highly accurate method of understanding your customers and will enable you to craft your marketing messages in a way that will appeal much more directly than only using traditional demographics.
+Using psychographic categories will enable you to craft your marketing messages in a way that will appeal much more directly than only using traditional demographics.

-Relying on segmentation instead of personalization
+5. Relying on customer segmentation instead of personalization